 Writing about life is great therapy.
 Whether it converts to a saleable product depends on craft and marketing.

-Memoir is a great entry point for new authors; they can get words on the page without creating the entire story from scratch.
-Authors can focus on describing predetermined characters, setting and events.
+Memoir is a great entry point for new authors.
+The characters, setting and plot are already determined, so they can get words on the page without creating the entire story from scratch.
+The art is in how those elements are portrayed.

 Do you have to be famous to write a memoir?

 Anyone can write a memoir.
 Few people can write a marketable memoir.
 Before embarking on the memoir path, define your audience.
 If you are writing for your family to record your experiences and thoughts, go for it.
 If you want to publish your work for a broader audience, determine what makes your story special enough that others will want to read it.
 Celebrities have a ready-made fan base, while unknown writers have to work much harder to establish a market.
 Publishers will likely take a celebrity over an unknown unless the writing is exceptional and he or she shares an inspirational experience, such as survival against the odds, rags to riches, enduring love, or travel with an edge – think Eat, Love, Pray.

 Strong story composition with conflict and high stakes pulls readers through a book.
 Typically, fiction writers talk about the three-act structure: a beginning, middle and end, or setup, confrontation and resolution.
 Real life doesn’t conveniently conform to this format, but a skilled storyteller will manipulate the narrative to fit.
 Other factors, such as voice, pacing and great writing are essential.